 “Interesting,” Lightsong said.
 “So you two left?”

-“We saw no more,” one of the men said, the other nodding.
+“Yeah,” one of the men said, the other nodding.
 “When we came back with the others--after getting around that blasted squirrel--we found Bebid on the ground, unconscious, and poor Taff. . .well, he was still tied up, though the rope wasn’t Awakened any more.
 He’d been stabbed straight through.”

 “You saw him die?”
 Lightsong said of Bebid, the one who had stayed back.
 He had, Lightsong noticed, a bandage on one hand.

 “No,” the man said.
-“He knocked me out with a fist to the head.”
+“The intruder knocked me out with a fist to the head.”

 “But you had the sword,” Lightsong said.